Kurpfälzisches Museum

 Nearby Attractions

-4. Heidelberg University: One of the oldest universities in Germany, the campus is steeped in history and offers a fascinating insight into academic life.
-The architecture and gardens are also worth exploring.
+4. Heidelberg University: One of the oldest universities in Germany, featuring beautiful campus architecture and museums, including the University Museum.

 Insider Tips